quickapps/docs/en/developers/field-api.rst

-When creating Field Handlers (see "Field Handlers" section below) you must indicate which type of data your field will handle (listed above), to do this you must simply catch the ``<handler>.Instance.info`` event and return an array indicating basic information about the field itself, including its type among other information.
+When creating Field Handlers (see "Field Handlers" section below) you must indicate which type of data your field will handle (listed above), to do this you must simply implement the ``info()`` method and return an array indicating basic information about the field itself, including its type among other information.
 For example, for TextField handler:

 .. code:: php

-    public function implementedEvents()
+    use Field\Handler;

+    class TextField extend Handler
     {
-        return [
-            'TextField.Instance.info' => 'instanceInformation',
-        ];
-    }

-    public function instanceInformation(Event $event)
+        public function info()
         {
             return [
                 'type' => 'datetime',
                 // .. other options
             ];
+        }
     }

 See "Field Information" to see a list of all supported options.